ATP Finals: Taylor Fritz on brink of semis after seeing off challenge of Alex De Minaur | Flashscore.com

-Taylor Fritz on brink of semis after seeing off challenge of Alex De Minaur at ATP Finals
+Fritz on brink of semi-finals after seeing off De Minaur challenge at ATP Finals

 American Fritz came through an entertaining match in Turin to send home Finals debutant De Minaur, who by winning a set handed Jannik Sinner a semi-final spot.